 SBA Economic Injury Disaster Loans (EIDL) /Emergency Grant

-In response to COVID-19, the U.S. Small Business Administration offered low-interest federal disaster loans for working capital to small businesses suffering economic injury as a result of the pandemic.
-Applicants could receive up to $10K in an emergency advance that did not require a payback.
+In response to COVID-19, the U.S. Small Business Administration is offering low-interest federal disaster loans for working capital to small businesses suffering economic injury as a result of the pandemic.
+Applicants could receive up to $10K in an emergency advance that does not require a payback.

-*Update: The SBA is accepting new EIDL applications on a limited basis only to provide relief to U.S. agricultural businesses.
+*Update: As of June 15th, 2020, the SBA is accepting new EIDL applications on a limited basis for qualifying small businesses and U.S. agricultural businesses.
 Applicants who have already submitted their applications will continue to be processed on a first-come, first-served basis.

 Paycheck Protection Program (PPP) Loan